fiatconnect/specification/fiatconnect-api.md

 When a new transfer is initiated, the server MUST generate a transfer ID that the client can use to monitor the progress of the transfer.
 If the client has enabled webhooks the server
 MUST call the user-specified webhook before returning an HTTP `200`.
-The server MUST also return a `transferAddress` representing the address that the user must send funds to in order to initiate the transfer.
+The server MUST also return a `transferAddress` representing the address that the user must send funds to in order to complete the transfer.

 ###### 3.3.4.2.3.1.
 Success